-A general survey course in ocean science for any interested student.
-Particularly important for students considering a career in marine science or technology.
+This general survey course in ocean science is open to any student interested in the physical and biological processes that have formed, and maintain the health of, the earth's oceans and seas.
+The course is particularly important for students considering a career in marine science or technology, and is strongly encouraged for environmental science majors.
 (CSU/UC) AA/AS Area A, CSU Area B-1, IGETC Area 5A